DoneByAP/Guava/README.md

 ## 🐛 Troubleshooting

-> ⚠️ **Note on Error**
->
+<h3 style="color:#ffcc00;">⚠️ Note on Error</h3>
-> 🟨 Honestly, GPU error codes can get a little funky in my opinion.
+<p><b>Honestly, GPU error codes can get a little funky in my opinion.</b></p>
-> In your development, consider that a lot of the time during training (and sometimes inference),
+<p>In your development, consider that a lot of the time during training (and sometimes inference),
-> a simple restart is all that’s needed and you’ll progress until the next error.
+a simple restart is all that’s needed and you’ll progress until the next error.<br>
-> Obscure computational or memory errors lurk — you don’t always need to hunt them down
+Obscure computational or memory errors lurk — you don’t always need to hunt them down
-> until you absolutely have to.
+until you absolutely have to.</p>

 ### Connection Issues